 World Suicide Prevention Day 2020: Liz’s storySeptember 10, 2020

-Earlier this week, during our first Microsoft Teams live session marking World Suicide Prevention Day, we were joined by Liz Farrell, who shared her experiences and advice after her husband took his own life.
+In our first live session to mark World Suicide Prevention Day, we were joined by Liz Farrell, who shared her experiences and advice after her husband took his own life.
 For those who missed it, here is Liz’s story:

 Before 12 June 2015 I didn’t know that suicide is the single biggest killer of men under the age of 45.